Villagerjj/OpenTerraGB/README.md

 ## Console Support

-OpenTerraGB currently only supports the Nintendo Gameboy, but in the future it might support other consoles
+OpenTerraGB currently only supports the Nintendo Gameboy, but in the future it might support other consoles like

+- NES
+- Sega Master System
+- MSX

 ## FAQ